Proxybat/UserCSS/Toyhouse/TH-Default-Font-Switcher/readme.md

 # May 20th 2022 UPDATE:</b> Please disable this whenever you're using the site's built-in code editor!

-<p>Mainly due to the fact that the character spacing is f*cked up, and from what I know I don't know how to fix it.</p>
+Mainly due to the fact that the character spacing is fucked up, and from what I know I don't know how to fix it.

 #### Until then please disable this userstyle whenever you're using the site's built-in code editor

 ---